kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 ---
 title: "Know where you're going (and be open to change)"
-description: "How having clear direction—while remaining open to change—shaped my journey from film school to software engineering, and why both focus and flexibility matter in any career."
+description: "A reflection on career planning, staying flexible, and finding the balance between having direction and remaining open to unexpected opportunities."
-pubDatetime: 2025-02-20T22:30:00-8:00
+pubDatetime: 2025-02-20T11:00:00-8:00
-isDraft: false
 tags:
-- film
   - career
-- software
+  - popular
 ---

 I have had a bit of a strange career history.
 Looking back, I think it's a story about the importance of having clear direction and being willing to change course when something better comes along.